 As the author of a map used in Collector, there are some capabilities you can enable or disable as required by your data collectors.
 These include routing, measuring, changing basemaps, finding locations, and whether or not the location of the collectors is tracked.
 By default, routing, measuring, changing basemaps, and finding locations by address are enabled, while finding locations by layer (feature search) and tracking location are disabled.
 To configure these capabilities, when authoring the map or at a later date, edit the map's details on your organization's website by taking the following steps:

 - Log into your organization.

-- Go to My Content and browse to the map.
+- Click Content, go to the My Content tab, and browse to the map.